 - Cybersecurity analyst – A professional who assesses the security of an organization’s data, making recommendations for improvements to reduce the risk of web attacks, data breaches, and similar threats.

 As with computer engineering, the demand for experienced computer scientists is expected to continue growing in the coming years.
-In fact, the BLS notes that the job outlook for computer and information technology occupations to grow much faster than the average occupation from 2022 to 2031.
-Currently, there are 377,500 openings projected in this field on average.
+In fact, the BLS notes that the job outlook for computer and information technology occupations to grow much faster than the average occupation from 2023 to 2033, with a projected average of over 350,000 annual job openings in the field over that time period.

 Another thing to keep in mind when it comes to choosing a career path in computer science is that there is often a great deal of room for growth and further specialization.
 Because computer science is such a broad field that encompasses numerous areas of expertise, you can really home in on the areas that most interest you.
 For instance, it is not uncommon for computer scientists to pursue additional certifications or other designations to set them apart and qualify for more specialized roles.
 In this sense, a career in computer science can be a great choice for those always looking to learn, grow, and improve.